cmh2023/Fusion/README.md

-# The code of SemFusion.
+#Thanks for the attention.
+The code will be open after acceptance.